axonops/rabbitmq-chatmessage-example/README.md

 `producer.py` is listening on `request_queue`, it gets the text payload, splits the words up and ends them back on `response_queue` for the `/stream/<request_id>` method to consume and return.

 ## Running the Example
 * Start RabbitMQ by running the included docker-compose.yml.
-Ensure RabbitMQ is running.
+Ensure RabbitMQ is running. `docker-compose up -d`

 * Open a terminal to run the RabbitMQ Consumer/Producer: